Cognitive Dysfunction ("Chemo Brain")

 - The all-to-important sticky note – just be sure to put them in places you will see them!

-- Put a basket near the front door for those items you need every day- cell phone, keys, etc.
+- Put a basket near the front door for those items you need every day- cell phone, keys, wallet, etc.

 - Trouble remembering names?
 Think of a silly thing to jog that memory- I remember my neighbor Rena's name by thinking Xena Warrior Princess.
 Sounds silly, but I never forgot her name again!